harplife/zettelkasten/math/Derivatives.md

 | Special Exponential Rule | $\frac{d}{dx}(e^{g(x)})=e^{g(x)}g'(x)$<br>or $\frac{d}{dx}(e^x)=e^x$             |
 | General Exponential Rule | $\frac{d}{dx}(a^{g(x)})=\ln(a)a^{g(x)}g'(x)$<br>or $\frac{d}{dx}(a^x)=\ln(a)a^x$ |

-#todo 2026-03-12
-- Why derivative of $e^x$ is $e^x$
-- Proof of the derivative of exponents (using chain rule)
-- why e matter?
-- Why does ln appear for general exponents?
-- Implicit differentiations

-In the context of calculus, how is Euler's number e defined?

-Tell me more about the part where you said we can convert exponentials using logs :
+#todo Tell me more about the part where you said we can convert exponentials using logs :
 $$
 a^x = e^{x \ln a}
 $$